 So as far as my 5 criteria above:

-- Integrates easily with other tools?
+(5) Integrates easily with other tools?
 Totally.
-(It does this right out of the box, no need to upgrade or anything.)
+(It does this right out of the box, no need to upgrade or use Zapier or anything.)

 WebinarJam’s interface is really intuitive.
-You go through a 10-step process to set things up, easy-peasy, and now they even have a way where you can set up a basic webinar in just a minute or two.
+You go through a step-by-step process to set things up, easy-peasy, and they even have a quicker way where you can set up a basic webinar in just a minute or two.